Northern-Lights-Games/Rebel/README.md

 ## Getting Started

-Rebel is a Gradle project, which means you will have to download the source from GitHub and run the rebel.engine.Main class.
+Rebel is a Gradle project, which means you will have to download the source from GitHub and run the Main class in demo.
 I use IntelliJ, but any IDE that supports Gradle will work.

 ![demo.png](project%2Fdemo.png)